Bellshill: Education

+Demography

 Religion

 Historically a Relief Church for 1000 people was built in Bellshill in 1763.
 Today several churches serve the town.
 St Andrews United Free Church of Scotland sits at Bellshill Cross whilst the Church of Scotland parish churches are at opposite ends of the Main Street.
 Bellshill Central Parish church is opposite The Academy, and Bellshill West Parish Church is next to the Sir Matt Busby Sports Centre.
 The town's Roman Catholic parish churches are St Gerard's, Sacred Heart, and Holy Family, Mossend.